Paulo Figueiredo: International career

 In 2003, aged almost 31, Figueiredo was invited to play for Angola, and returned for the first time in almost 30 years to the country of his birth.
 After featuring heavily during the 2006 FIFA World Cup qualifying campaign – ten games, scoring against Nigeria in a 1–1 away draw on 18 June 2005– he was selected to the finals in Germany, playing all three group-stage matches as the Palancas Negras managed two draws in their first participation ever.

 Figueiredo also took part in two Africa Cup of Nations tournaments, exiting at the group phase in 2006 and reaching the quarter-finals two years later.

 Personal life

-Figueiredo is the father of footballer Bruno Figueiredo.
+Figueiredo's son, Bruno, was also a footballer.

 Career statistics

 International goals

 Scores and results list Angola's goal tally first, score column indicates score after each Figueiredo goal.